TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 The Rams grade out positively in all three categories and now own the best run-blocking grade in football.
 Sean McVay's offensive scheme is a thing of beauty, and the balance that this offense has with two elite receivers and a veteran quarterback allows them to be entirely unpredictable on just about every down and distance.

 I am not playing Corum this week based on a blowout game script, but simply because he's very clearly earned the opportunity to work in for 30-40% of the touches in this backfield.
-And while Detroit's run defense isn't bad (8th overall in DVOA), they could still be overmatched here.
+While Detroit's run defense isn't bad (eighth overall in DVOA), they could still be overmatched here.
 Corum's elite per-touch production could be worth the cheap price tag here if he can continue to find the end zone, and even after his massive game in Week 14, no one is going to play him ahead of 20+ starting running backs on this slate.

 More DFS Analysis and Lineup Picks